Yperidis/bvd_agent_based_model/Readme.md

 # Research

-## Pascal Blunk's master thesis
+## Academic theses
-[Pascal Blunk's](https://github.com/Gerungofulus/) master thesis is the first milestone of this project and can be found at [git repository](https://github.com/Gerungofulus/Masterarbeit/settings).
+[Pascal Blunk's](https://github.com/Gerungofulus/) master thesis was the first milestone of this project and can be found at his [git repository](https://github.com/Gerungofulus/Masterarbeit/settings).
 Inia Steinbach also used a premature form of this code for some results found in her master thesis.
+The project was brought to a conclusion of its inception with [Jason Bassett's](https://github.com/Yperidis/) [doctoral dissertation](http://depositonce.tu-berlin.de/handle/11303/8985).

 # Acknowledgements